GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 | Copy those files to the ``pygplates_tutorial`` directory and rename them as ``coastlines.gpmlz`` and ``rotations.rot``.
   Alternatively the filenames (and paths) could be changed in the ``tutorials.py`` script to match the sample data.

-Next open up a terminal or command window (on MacOS and Ubuntu this is a *Terminal* window, and on Windows this is a *Command* window).
+Next open up a terminal or command window (on macOS and Ubuntu this is a *Terminal* window, and on Windows this is a *Command* window).

 | We may need to let Python know where to find pyGPlates by setting an environment variable
   as covered in :ref:`pygplates_getting_started_installation_telling_python_how_to_find_pygplates`.
-| For example on MacOS this can be done by typing:
+| For example on macOS this can be done by typing:

 ::